thosgood/qubit.guide/README.md

 1. make sure that you use **only** _either_ "chapter" _or_ "lecture"
 1. idea blocks in dark mode
 1. license and funding information along with bookdown link in `_includes/footer.html`
+1. check everything on mobile (mainly for overly wide maths/tables)
 1. **pdf output**
     + check for overlapping `\en`s
     + overlapping in the header (section/subsection names)